Careers360 Logo

 Question:2

-An individual and population have certain characteristics.
+An individual and a population have certain characteristics.
 Name these attributes with definitions.

 Answer:

-A population has certain characteristics that and individual does not have.
-Following are the main attributes of the population:
+A population has certain characteristics that an individual does not have.
+The following are the main attributes of the population:

 1. Birth Rate: An individual is born, but a population shows the birth rate.
 The birth rate is usually expressed in terms of the number of births per thousand population.

 2. Death Rate: An individual dies, but a population shows the death rate.
-The death rate is usually expressed in terms of a number of deaths per thousand population.
+The death rate is usually expressed in terms of several deaths per thousand population.

-3. Sex Ratio: An individual is either a male or a female, but a population shows sex ratio.
-The ratio of a number of males to the number of females is called sex ratio.
+3. Sex Ratio: An individual is either a male or a female, but a population shows a sex ratio.
+The ratio of males to the number of females is called the sex ratio.
 For example, the sex ratio in India is 934 females to 1000 males.

 4. Age Distribution: An individual can be of a certain age, but a population has people of different ages.
 For convenience, age groups are taken into consideration.
 Age group is normally categorized as pre-reproduction, reproduction, and post-reproduction age groups.